apache/cloudstack-kubernetes-provider/README.md

 make
 ```

-To build the cloudstack-ccm container, please use the provided Docker file:
+To build the cloudstack-controller-manager container, please use the provided Docker file:

 ```bash
 make docker
 ```

 ## Use

+Prebuilt containers are posted on [Docker Hub](https://hub.docker.com/r/swisstxt/cloudstack-cloud-controller-manager).

+**TODO** Add an example Kubernetes deployment.

 Make sure your apiserver is running locally and keep your cloudstack config ready: